Dr Shafiq Rahman (m)

 All information given to receptionists is treated strictly confidentiality.

-If you wish to talk to a receptionist in private, please do ask, as a room is almost always available.
+If you wish to talk to a receptionist in private, please do ask.

 Home Visits – Paramedic Home Visiting